TaylorOpenLaunch/golf_dashboard/docs/open_golf_coach.md

 - Missing entities: confirm the integration is configured and receiving shot data; check Logs for connection errors.
 - Empty cards: ensure entity IDs match the defaults created by the integration (re-add the integration if IDs changed).
 - Path issues: verify the dashboard file path in your Lovelace configuration matches where you placed `nova_open_golfcoach.yaml`.
+- Data not updating: make sure the NOVA device is online and reachable; restart the integration if the WebSocket disconnects.